Variables management#

 Load hist command#

-This command re-initializes the variables
+This command re-initializes the variables current values with the

-ones stored in the history item
+ones stored in the history item selected in the

-History items selection tree
+History items selection tree.

 Check command#